 If you need to make an appointment with a counselor or a psychiatrist, call our office at 803-777-5223 or make your appointment online via MyHealthSpace.
-Services will be provided primarily through video or over the phone due to COVID-19.
+Virtual and in-person services are available.

 Teletherapy and Telepsychiatry

 Counseling & Psychiatry staff are all licensed, board certified and/or appropriately

 supervised mental health professionals in the State of South Carolina.
 For that reason,

 our services are legally limited to students residing here in South Carolina.
 Nonetheless,

 if you and your family have chosen to remain in another state, we will work with you